 “You just do it…Bit by bit.
 Day by day.
 Minute by minute.
 Posture by posture.
 Start with what you know, and do that.”

-Find a book that resonates with you, a DVD that captures your attention, a website with articles that you like and add to what you know.
+Find a book that resonates with you, a DVD that captures your attention, and a website with articles that you like and add to what you know.
 As I am a beginner myself, I am trying out Rituals Yoga & Meditation classes.
 If you take it up and you find yourself becoming a yoga enthusiast, to make you aware, there are yoga teacher training courses, once you’re qualified you can teach classes to face-to-face and online classes.

 Begin by sitting down, on your mat, wearing comfortable clothing that will keep your body temperature warm, and just BE there.
 That said, it’s your yoga practice — so build it to best meet your individual needs.